 And remember, it's okay to not have all the answers right away.
 Just take it one day at a time, and eventually, you'll figure out what works for you.

+Now you know the correct answer to, "what is a limiting belief?"
 If you want to change any of these top 10 self-limiting beliefs, give these exercises a try.
-It’ll help you identify which self-limiting beliefs may be holding you back so you can chart a path forward.
+It’ll help you identify which thoughts may be holding you back so you can chart a path forward.

 1. Recognize when you have any of these top 10 self-limiting beliefs